 Exercise frequently

 Exercise 50-60 minutes per day, 5-6 times per week When dealing with PCOS symptoms, light to moderate exercise is ideal.
-If your period is missing, you should avoid strenuous or rigorous activity since it might put our body under more stress, further inhibiting our menstrual cycle.
+If your period is missing, you should avoid strenuous or rigorous activity since it might put your body under more stress, further inhibiting your menstrual cycle.
 Strength, mobility, and circuit training are the main goals.
 Moderately strenuous weight training, Pilates, Yoga, swimming, and walking are all excellent ways to stay in shape in this area.

 What does a PCOS belly look like?